Disclaimer: This article was written by the original owner of the blog.

 While $276 isn’t a lot, I am super excited about that $276.
 It represents countless hours of writing, reading, learning and creating.
 It represents many late nights, and even more early mornings.
 And it provides the motivation to keep going.

 (If blogging sounds like something you’d like, then I say go for it – it’s a fun, low-cost hobby that can actually morph into a business.
-Head on over to Siteground and grab yourself a domain name and hosting.
+Head over to Siteground and grab yourself a domain name and hosting.
 I HIGHLY recommend Siteground for this, over anyone else!)

 *I want to clarify that this online income report is solely money I have made from my blog.
 This doesn’t include any money I made through other avenues, such as freelance writing, online surveys, investments, etc.

 I’ll start by sharing my most popular posts.
 These were the posts that drove the majority of traffic to my site.
 The vast majority of my traffic currently comes from Pinterest.